brentp/genoiser/README.md

 given `mosdepth` as a special-case for *depth*, `mosfun` is a general case for user-defined functions.
 `mosdepth` could be implemented with `mosfun`.

+An added benefit is the reduction of memory; `mosdepth` allocates an int32 array the size of each chromosome--meaning about 1GB of memory for chromosome 1. `mosfun` can use smaller-sized chunks to tile across each chromosome.
+This is important because it uses 1 array for each user-defined function.
+It defaults to 8 megabase chunks as that is the smallest size with no noticeable effect on performance in our tests.
+Chunk sizes down to 100KB have some, but minor effect on performance.

-This library is in progress.
-The idea is that `mosfun` handles all accounting, a user simply defines a [nim](https://nim-lang.org) function that takes an alignment and then indicates which genomic positions to increment.
+The idea is of `mosfun` is that it will handle all accounting, a user simply defines a [nim](https://nim-lang.org) function that takes an alignment and then indicates which genomic positions to increment.
 For example, to calculate depth, this user function would increment from start to end: